yorennz/grouptivity/README.md

 # Grouptivity - Mobile Directory

-**Grouptivity** is a mobile application developed by a team of four.
-It is designed as a corporate directory to help users easily find and contact their colleagues.
+**Grouptivity** is a mobile application designed as a corporate directory to help users easily find and contact their colleagues.
 The app also features a customizable space where users can add various utility widgets for a more personalized experience.
-We developed it as a four-person collaboration **September 2023**.
+We developed it as a four-person collaboration in **September 2023**.

 **Note:** This project is no longer maintained, and you may encounter issues while using it.